kgao826/MSAzureOffboarding/README.md

 ![alt text](https://github.com/kgao826/MSAzureOnboardingOffboarding/blob/main/Offboarding%20Resources%20Diagram.png)

 The general layout of the process based on the diagram above is as follows:
-- Create a resource group to deploy the other resources.
 - Create a SharePoint form for HR or managers to fill out to offboard the employee.
+- Create a resource group in Azure to deploy the Azure resources.
 - Create an Azure Logic App to look for changes from the SharePoint form.
-- Create the PowerShell script in an Azure Automation Account Runbook so it called by the Logic App.
+- Create the PowerShell script for offboarding in an Azure Automation Account Runbook to be called by the Logic App.
 - Create a KeyVault to store API keys to connect with other services such as Atlassian Jira, JetBrains and other offboarding API requests.
 - Create other Azure Logic Apps to be called by the primary Logic App.
 These Logic Apps can be for other services and can use API keys from the KeyVault.

-As long as API methods are offered by other third party services, the offboarding processes such as license removals can be done by additional Logic Apps.
+As long as API methods are offered by other third-party services, the offboarding processes, such as license removals, can be done by additional Logic Apps.
+Apart from APIs, you can also use OAuth.
 The basic flow of the entire process is shown below:

 ![alt text](https://github.com/kgao826/MSAzureOnboardingOffboarding/blob/main/Offboarding%20High%20Level%20Flow%20Diagram.png)